EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Evaluation

 \subsection{Results on scene graphs}

-Next, we evaluate \system on the scene graphs dataset.
+~ Next, we evaluate \system on the scene graphs dataset.
 Neither PATSQL nor Quivr support such flexible queries at video scale.
 Because the dataset is more complex, \system requires that the user provide a slightly larger (although still quite small) number of initial examples to avoid overfitting.
 We randomly select 15 positive and 15 negative examples from the training dataset as the initial examples.
-Later in~\Cref{subsec:microbenchmark}, we discuss how varying the initial number of examples affects the performance of \system.
+Later in~\Cref{subsec:microbenchmark}, we discuss how varying the initial number of examples affects the system performance.

-\sceneGraphQueriesFigure \Cref{fig:sceneGraphQueries} shows the F1 score of \system under different user labeling budgets.
+\Cref{fig:sceneGraphQueries} shows the F1 score of \system under different user labeling budgets.
 With a larger budget, \system can learn queries with higher F1 scores, and achieves a median F1 score of 1.0, 0.91, and 0.67 for easy, medium, and hard queries when the budget is 100.
 Results for a budget of 50 are nearly identical, which shows that \textbf{\system can synthesize high-quality queries within a reasonable budget, even for complex queries}.

 \system does not learn good queries in all cases.
 We note that some queries are easier to synthesize than others, which results in the high variance of the F1 score in \Cref{fig:sceneGraphQueries}.
 In particular, \system assumes that the ancestor queries of the target query are informative and leverages the performance of those queries to guide the search.
 However, if the ancestor queries cannot be distinguished from other queries in the same iteration (because they all have the same, typically low, F1 score), \system struggles with learning good queries.
-One direction of future work could explore other types of more fine-grained user feedback besides binary labels to help \system learn intermediate queries~\cite{DBLP:conf/cvpr/RussakovskyLL15}, while still limiting user and computational efforts.
+One direction of future work could explore other types of more fine-grained user feedback besides binary labels to help \system learn intermediate queries~\cite{DBLP:conf/cvpr/RussakovskyLL15}.